-This flavorful marinara sauce is made with mouth-watering San Marzano DOP tomatoes, fresh herbs, and is the perfect way to please a dinner crowd.
+This flavorful marinara sauce is made with mouth-watering San Marzano tomatoes, fresh herbs, and is the perfect way to please a dinner crowd.

 Reasons I love this recipe: